Flyer107/Team8/Projects/P2/src/README.md

 ### TestAttack
 - **Description**: The first test creates pacman and ghost objects next to each other.
 The ghost then calls the attack function.
 The test passes if the map object confirms the game is over, both from the map object itself, and from the ghost's map reference.
 The second test creates a pacman and ghost object with some distance between them.
 The test passes if the attack function returns false.

-### TestPacManGetValidMoves
+### TestGhostGetValidMoves
-- **Description**:
-- The first test places Ghost in a small 3x3 game board and fills the top row with walls and the left column with ghosts.
+- **Description**: The first test places Ghost in a small 3x3 game board and fills the top row with walls and the left column with ghosts.
 The test returns true if Pacman has 5 available moves and can only move to locations (1, 0) (2, 0) (1,2) (2,1) and (2,2).

-- The second test surrounds Ghost with walls and returns true if he has no available moves.
+The second test surrounds Ghost with walls and returns true if he has no available moves.

 ## Map